-SB 464 (Hurtado) of 2021, would make noncitizens eligible for the CFAP.
-SB 464 is currently pending in the Senate Appropriations Committee.
+SB 464 (Hurtado) of 2021, would have made noncitizens eligible for the CFAP.
+SB 464 was held on the Assembly Floor.

-AB 2027 (Quirk), Chapter 749, Statutes of 2016, requires an agency to certify victim cooperation on the appropriate form upon request so that an individual may apply for a T-Visa to live and work in the country temporarily.
+AB 2027 (Quirk), Chapter 749, Statutes of 2016, required an agency to certify victim cooperation on the appropriate form upon request so that an individual may apply for a T-Visa to live and work in the country temporarily.